HoxelDraw/HoxelDraw-Prototype/README.md

 Licensee Limitation: The Licensee may not:

-1. Use the Licensed Product for any purpose other than personal and non-commercial purposes;
+1. Use the Licensed Product for any purpose other than personal and commercial purposes;
 2. Use the Licensed Product for any illegal or unlawful purpose;
 3. Gather factual content or any other portion of the Licensed product by any automated means, including but not limited to database scraping or screen scraping; or
 4. Reverse engineer, decompile, or disassemble Software, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding the limitation.